talebim/IRA-Unet/README.md

 python main.py --data-root your DATA_DIR --save-path your OUT_DIR
 ```

-The segmented image of the test set will be saved in outputs
+The segmented image of the test set will be saved in the outputs.

-## **Steps to test the pretrained model:**
+## **Steps to test the pre-trained model:**
-1. To reproduce the results, download weights of our best model from **[here](https://drive.google.com/file/d/1iMSjN4b1y_uBoCqYYazqd33tP7uWjvCq/view?usp=drive_link)**
+1. To reproduce the results, download the weights of our best model from **[here](https://drive.google.com/file/d/1iMSjN4b1y_uBoCqYYazqd33tP7uWjvCq/view?usp=drive_link)**

-2. Put the last.ckpt file in ckpt folder
+2. Put the last.ckpt file in the ckpt folder

 2. Run the script predict.py.
 ```